 bq loadcommand to load your source file into a new table called

-babynamesdataset you created above.
-By default, this runs synchronously, and will take a few seconds to complete.
+babynamesdataset you created.
+By default, this command runs synchronously and takes a few seconds to complete.

 bq load babynames.names2010 yob2010.txt name:string,gender:string,count:integer

 yob2010.txt: if necessary, include the full path to the file